What is Critter Camp About?

 Some Critter Crew members volunteer for special events connected with

 our Traveling Farm.

 Are they able to volunteer a couple of times during the week?

 Children may volunteer two times a week at the farm

 Crew members may also volunteer during Farm On the GO! events

 New Critter crew members volunteer single shifts

-(3 hours) up to two times a week.
+(3 hours) max of two times a week.

 They bring their lunch in addition to a snack.